-Summer is winding to a close and believe it or not, it’s time to start thinking about the holidays, which is why I’m so excited to share my recipe for a holiday classic: the Buckeye Ball!
-If you’re not familiar with these little desserts, prepare to enjoy this easy no-bake dessert.
+Summer is winding to a close, and believe it or not, it’s time to start thinking about the holidays, which is why I’m so excited to share my recipe for a holiday classic: the Buckeye Ball!
+If you’re unfamiliar with these little desserts, prepare to enjoy this easy no-bake dessert.

 Buckeye balls taste like homemade Reese’s peanut butter cups: they’re creamy, peanut buttery, and dipped in chocolate.

-Best of all, these sweet treats, which include a combination of peanut butter and chocolate, don’t require baking or candy thermometers, making them a popular choice around the busy holidays.
+Best of all, these sweet treats, which include a combination of peanut butter and chocolate, don’t require baking or candy thermometers, making them a popular fall recipe choice around the busy holidays.

 Holiday Food Gifting: Buckeye Ball candies make great gifts for coworkers, friends, and neighbors, and they are a simple and fun addition to any dessert tray.

-There are many ways to decorate this classic treat, and because they can be made in advance, it’s one more thing marked off your “To Do” list!
+There are many ways to decorate this classic treat recipe, and because they can be made in advance, it’s one more thing marked off your “To Do” list!

 To get started, gather this handful of ingredients that make up the buckeye balls recipe:

-- chocolate chips – There are a variety of classic chocolate ways to ensure a great melt.
-Use cups chocolate chips, semisweet chocolate chips, baking chocolate, dark chocolate or even white chocolate.
+- Chocolate chips – There are various classic chocolate ways to ensure a great melt.
+Use cups of chocolate chips, semisweet chocolate chips, baking chocolate, dark chocolate, or even white chocolate.
 Pick one of the types of chocolate that you love!

-- wax paper – Wax paper or parchment paper works great to keep balls from sticking while they firm.
+- Wax paper – Wax paper or parchment paper works great to keep balls from sticking while they are firm.

-- toothpicks – Dipping the peanut butter balls in chocolate work really well with toothpicks.
-Additionally a fork may be used.
+- Toothpicks – Dipping the peanut butter balls in chocolate works really well with toothpicks.
+Additionally, a fork may be used.